thewca/wca-regulations/wca-regulations.md

 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
-    - A3b) Before the competitor starts the attempt, the judge resets the timer and, where applicable, the stopwatch.
+    - A3b) The judge prepares the timer by turning it on and resetting if necessary.
+Separately, the judge also prepares a stopwatch for timing inspection.
         - A3b1) When the judge believes the competitor is ready, he asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS).
-        - A3b2) The competitor begins the attempt by confirming his readiness, and the judge uncovers the puzzle.
+        - A3b2) The competitor begins the attempt by confirming his readiness, and the judge uncovers the puzzle and begins timing the inspection.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
         - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
         - A3c3) The competitor may reset the timer before he starts the solve.
-    - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation and position.
+    - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
         - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
     - A4b) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
-    - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
+    - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer (thus starting the timer).
         - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).
         - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
 Penalty: disqualification of the attempt (DNF).
+        - A4d3) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
     - A4e) Time penalties for starting the solve are cumulative.
 - A5) During the solve:
     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt (DNF).
     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see [Regulation 2i](regulations:regulation:2i)).
 Penalty: disqualification of the attempt (DNF).
 - A6) Stopping the solve:
     - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
+The judge stops the stopwatch as soon as the competitor does this.
-        - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
+        - A6a1) When using a stopwatch as the only timer, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
+The judge stops the stopwatch as soon as the competitor does this.
-        - A6a2) When using a stopwatch as the timer, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
+        - A6a2) When using a stopwatch as the only timer, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
 The competitor and the judge may agree on another appropriate notification before the beginning of the attempt.
-    - A6b) The competitor is responsible for stopping the timer correctly.
+    - A6b) The competitor is responsible for stopping the Stackmat timer correctly.
         - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
 A competitor forfeits his right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
         - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
 Exception: if the competitor can demonstrate that the timer malfunctioned, he may receive an extra attempt, at the WCA Delegate's discretion.
-    - A6c) The competitor must fully release the puzzle before stopping the timer.
+    - A6c) The competitor must fully release the puzzle before stopping the solve.
 Penalty: time penalty (+2 seconds).
     - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.